mui/material-ui/docs/src/pages/guides/routing/routing.md

 ## Global theme Link

 In real-life applications, using a native `<a>` element is very rarely enough.
-The UX can be improved by using an enhanced Link component systematically.
+The User Experience can be improved by using an enhanced Link component systematically.
-The theme of Material-UI allows to configure this component once:
+The theme of Material-UI allows configuring this component once.
+For instance, with react-router:

 {{"demo": "pages/guides/routing/LinkRouterWithTheme.js"}}